austinmama/hardware-firewall-dedicated/ips.md

 All TCP/UDP ports

 ## Service Network (on backend/private network)
-Be sure to add rules for DAL01, DAL10, WDC04, and the location of your server.
-If your server is in an EU location, you'll need to add rules allowing traffic from DAL01, DAL10, WDC04, and AMS01.
+Be sure to configure rules and verify routes for DAL01, DAL10, WDC04, and the location of your server.
+If your server is in an EU location, you'll need to add rules allowing traffic from DAL01, DAL10, WDC04, and AMS01 to your server.
+The traffic must be able to travel between the service networks and your server.
+By default, all servers and gateway/firewall devices are configured with a static route for the `10.0.0.0/8` network to the Backend Customer Router (BCR).
+If you change that configuration such that the entire `10.0.0.0/8` network is pointed elsewhere, you must also configure static routes for the service networks to ensure they are pointed to the Backend Customer Router (BCR).
+Failing to do so will result in the static routes being pointed to whichever IP address you replaced the original with.
+If you do not change the default static route for `10.0.0.0/8`, then the service networks are already routed correctly.

 |Datacenter|City|State|Country|IP Range|
 |---|---|---|---|---|